dlodola/public/docs/_posts/2021-07-27-Monte+Carlo+resource+assessments+in+Python.md

 - Truncated normal ([*truncnorm*](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.truncnorm.html))
 - And many more (full list [here](https://docs.scipy.org/doc/scipy/reference/stats.html#continuous-distributions))

 The parameters used to define these distributions are not always as user friendly as one might hope, and depending on the distribution some calculations may be needed to get to them.
-To make things a little simpler going forward, we will therefore create some functions to instantiate SciPy distribution objects using more user friendly parameters, especially for the log-normal distribution which we will also be using.
+To make things a little simpler going forward, we can create some functions to instantiate SciPy distribution objects using more user friendly parameters, especially for the log-normal distribution which we will also be using.

 The two functions below do this taking the \\(P_{90}\\) and \\(P_{10}\\) as input parameters; similar functions could be written for other distributions if needed.

 ```python